 The Ethics Committee member will first assess whether the submitted research proposal satisfies the characteristics and conditions for standard research as defined by the department involved.
 If this is the case, the Ethics Committee member can independently assess the proposal.
 He or she may ask some further questions for clarification or suggest some improvements, to which the applicant is expected to respond.
 The final assessment (approval/rejection) will be communicated via the web application within 10 working days after the initial submission of the request.

-If the submitted research is not classified as ‘standard research’, the proposal will be forwarded to the full Ethics Committee for a more extensive assessment.
+If the submitted research is not classified as ‘standard research’, the proposal will be forwarded to a subset of EC members for a more extensive assessment.
 Again, further questions may be asked, via the web application or via e-mail.
 The EC may pose additional conditions before giving approval.
 The final decision will be communicated within 10 working days after the full EC received the submission.
 In difficult cases, the researcher may be invited to a committee meeting to personally explain and discuss the proposal before a decision is taken.
 This means the procedure may take more time; if so, the researcher will always be informed when a decision can be expected.

 Standard research per BMS department